-Don’t let the HiPPO become the elephant in the room
+4 ways of avoiding that the HiPPO becomes the elephant in the room.

 Tradition has taught us to respect and listen to authorities, especially in a corporate environment.
 But often enough, those opinions are too subjective to lead to growth and success.
 We need to start involving employees and listen to different opinions.